He died after waiting 15 days for a hospital bed. His family blames unvaccinated covid-19 patients.

 The story was first reported by the Des Moines Register.

-Weeks’s case comes as hospitals nationwide continue to reel from surging volumes of coronavirus patients thanks to omicron and a record-breaking flurry of infections stemming from what’s now the nation’s dominant variant.
-Cities such as New York and hospitals in states such as Louisiana, Florida and Texas have all reported significant upticks of cases during the holiday week.
+Weeks’s case comes as hospitals nationwide continue to reel from surging volumes of coronavirus patients thanks to omicron and a record-breaking flurry of infections stemming from what’s now the nation’s dominant virus variant.
+Cities such as New York and hospitals in states such as Louisiana, Florida and Texas have all reported significant upticks in cases during the holiday week.

 More than 71,000 people in the United States are currently hospitalized with covid-19, with 16,344 occupying beds in the intensive care unit, according to data tracked by The Post.

 As in much of the country, coronavirus cases in Iowa have increased since last week.
 The state is averaging more than 1,500 new infections a day, according to data tracked by The Post.
-More than 720 people are hospitalized in the state, which is an improvement compared to the previous seven-day stretch, data shows.
+More than 720 people are hospitalized in the state, which is an improvement compared with the previous seven-day stretch, data shows.

-But the state is feeling the effects of unvaccinated covid patients overwhelming hospitals amid the current surge.
-Almost 82 percent of hospitalized covid patients in the state are unvaccinated, according to the Iowa Department of Public Health.
-More than 85 percent of covid patients occupying beds in the intensive care unit are unvaccinated, state data shows.
+But the state is feeling the effects of unvaccinated covid-19 patients overwhelming hospitals amid the current surge.
+Almost 82 percent of hospitalized covid-19 patients in the state are unvaccinated, according to the Iowa Department of Public Health, and state data shows that more than 85 percent of covid-19 patients occupying beds in intensive care units are unvaccinated.

 Less than 60 percent of the state is fully vaccinated, which trails the national rate of 62 percent.

-Similar cases of vaccinated people dying because of, in part, hospitals overwhelmed from unvaccinated patients have come up throughout the pandemic.
+Similar cases of vaccinated people dying, in part, because of hospitals overwhelmed by unvaccinated patients have come up throughout the pandemic.
 In Alabama, Ray DeMonia died of a cardiac emergency in September after he was turned away from 43 hospitals in three states.

 Weeks was born June 16, 1943, and grew up in a “very poor” environment in rural Iowa, but was enamored with school and education at an early age, his family said.
-After receiving his undergraduate degree from Northwest Missouri State University and obtaining masters and specialist degrees in education from Drake University, Weeks knew he wanted to serve and educate young people in Iowa, according to his obituary.
+After receiving his undergraduate degree from Northwest Missouri State University and obtaining master’s and specialist degrees in education from Drake University, Weeks knew he wanted to serve and educate young people in Iowa, according to his obituary.

 “Dad could have taken the easy route of saying, ‘I’ll just be a school administrator because it’s a job,’ but he truly believed his work was helping people who needed to learn,” said Owenson, 57, of Des Moines.
 “He believed education was what was going to help people get to the next place they need to be.”